fabriciomgleal/fabriciomgleal/README.md

  </div>

-- 🚀 Hoje trabalho com Python e Java, com ênfase em Data Analysis;
+- 🚀 Currently working with data analysis using tools developed in Python, Java and JavaScript;

-- 📖 Sempre buscando conhecimento dentro de Python;
+- 📖 Always searching for learning;

-- 🎮 Streamer nas horas vagas.
+- 🎮 Streamer in spare time.